What are we trying to do?

 - Chronic condition monitoring

-- What happens to 'Routine clinical non-doctor' requests in your fictional 'typical' GP practice?
+What happens to 'Routine nurse or HCA' requests in your fictional 'typical' GP practice?
 They are sent to a relevant clinician (not a GP) who contacts the patient after 48 hours but no longer than 1 week.

-- Urgent clinical doctor: Health problems that require input from GPs where the patient could be harmed if the problem is not addressed in the next 48 hours.
-Suggested examples:
+These are health problems that require input from GPs where the patient could be harmed if the problem is not addressed in the next 48 hours.
+Examples may include:

 - Suspected cancer